 Description The subjects comprise a ground floor purpose built flat within a two storey, mid terraced block containing four flats.
-Accommodation Ground Floor: Entrance Hall, Bedroom, Living Room/Kitchen, Utility Room and Bathroom with WC.
-Gross internal floor area (m2) 48 sq. metres or thereby.
-Neighbourhood and location The subjects are located within a well established residential area of mixed styled dwellings within the town of Kilmarnock.
+Accommodation Ground Floor - Entrance Hall, Two Bedrooms, Living Room, Kitchen and Shower Room with WC.
+Gross internal floor area (m2) The gross internal floor area extends to 53 square metres or thereby.
+Neighbourhood and location The subjects are located within a well established, predominately residential area of mixed style dwellings within the town of Kilmarnock.
+There are some commercial properties in the vicinity.
 Local amenities can be found within a reasonable distance.
 Age Estimated constructed around 1900.

-Weather Overcast and showery. - Chimney stacks Visually inspected with the aid of binoculars where appropriate.
-There is a single remaining chimney stack of brick construction with a pointed external finish.
-There is a stone coping, clay terminals and lead flashings.
-The chimney appears to be shared with neighbouring properties.
+Chimney stacks Visually inspected with the aid of binoculars where appropriate.
+There are three chimney stacks of brick construction with a pointed external finish.
+There are stone copings, clay terminals and lead and felt flashings.
+The chimneys appear to be shared with neighbouring properties, however are not currently in use by the subject property.